WSHP-FM: History

-103.9 FM signed on in 1964 as WELP-FM, mostly simulcasting sister station, WELP 1360 AM.
+The station signed on in 1964 as WELP-FM, which mostly simulcast its sister station, WELP (1360 AM).
 By the early 1980s, WELP-FM's tower was moved to a new location and the station's power was increased from 2.3 kW to 3 kW in order to get a better signal into nearby Greenville.
-The station at the time was known as WTLT "Lite 104", airing a Soft Adult Contemporary format.
+The station at the time was known as WTLT "Lite 104", airing a soft adult contemporary format.

 Both WTLT and WELP-FM were sold to new ownership by 1987.
-In December of that year, WTLT changed to Urban Contemporary as WLWZ, adopting the "Z-104" nickname.
-After two months of cold segues and promos, a new airstaff debuted in February 1988, consisting of Greg Darden (from KRNB—Memphis, Tennessee) for mornings, Maxx Myrick (from WCIN: Cincinnati, Ohio) for middays as well as programming duties, Dave Hendricks (a holdover from the station's previous format) for afternoons, Tori Turner (also from WCIN) for nights as well as the station's music director, and "Brother" Bill Prater (from WJKC/Christiansted, U.S. Virgin Islands) for overnights.
+In December of that year, WTLT changed to urban contemporary as WLWZ, adopting the "Z-104" nickname.
+After two months of cold segues and promos, a new airstaff debuted in February 1988, consisting of Greg Darden (from KRNB in Memphis, Tennessee) for mornings, Maxx Myrick (from WCIN in Cincinnati, Ohio) for middays as well as programming duties, Dave Hendricks (a holdover from the station's previous format) for afternoons, Tori Turner (also from WCIN) for nights as well as the station's music director, and "Brother" Bill Prater (from WJKC in Christiansted, U.S. Virgin Islands) for overnights.
 Ratings increased almost overnight from a 1.1 to a 9.4, despite having a limited signal that covered half of the Greenville-Spartanburg radio market.

 In 1989, the Voyager broadcasting group purchased the radio station, and utilized Don Kelly & JC Floyd as consultants.
-Wayne Walker (from WFXC, also known as "FOXY107" in Raleigh-Durham, North Carolina & WHYZ Greenville, South Carolina, was brought in as Program Director & Operations Manager, and the station was renamed MUSIC POWER Z-104.
+Wayne Walker (from WFXC in Raleigh-Durham, North Carolina and WHYZ in Greenville, South Carolina, was brought in as program director and operations manager, and the station was renamed "Music Power Z-104".
 The successful lineup for a number of years included "Smooth Talker" Wayne Walker & Vince Davis on the Z-104 Wake-Up Patrol, also Rocky Valentine, Al Sullystone, Janice Henderson and Action Jackson.

 In January 1993, WLWZ added a simulcast partner as 103.3 FM from nearby Greer signed on, becoming WLYZ, which helped the station to be heard in the Spartanburg part of the market.
-By that time, both stations were billed as "Double Z", but continued with the Urban format.
+By that time, both stations were billed as "Double Z", but continued with the urban format.
 This made the station receivable along Interstate 85 almost from the North Carolina to Georgia line on both 103s.